Diversifying your portfolio to get the best from US equities

 This is a different backdrop for markets and one that, in our view, is likely to value a different type of company.
 We believe predictable and consistent growth, compelling valuations and a growing dividend may become a greater priority for investors.

 This does not mean sacrificing growth when investing in the USA.
-The BlackRock Sustainable American Income Trust (BRSA) has significant holdings in sectors such as healthcare, which are supported by good, long-term demographic trends and innovation.
+BlackRock American Income Trust Plc (BRAI) has significant holdings in sectors such as healthcare, which is supported by new innovation.
 The new range of weight loss drugs is an important example.
-GLP1 drugs8 are an important breakthrough and create significant growth potential for the sector.
-There are also promising developments in areas such as oncology and Alzheimer’s.
+GLP1 drugs6 are an important breakthrough.7 There are also developments in areas such as oncology and Alzheimer’s8, 9.
 The market has chosen to focus on the growth potential of AI, but that doesn’t mean there isn’t growth to be found elsewhere.

 The narrow focus has left valuations in the broader US market looking more attractive.
 In the rush to participate in the AI boom, many interesting and resilient companies have been overlooked.
-Our analysis shows that projected earnings growth in the remainder of the market is higher than for the Magnificent Seven over the next 12 months9.
-It is good investment practice to diversify your portfolio across a range of sectors and we believe this is particularly important today when investing for both growth and income in US markets.
+Earnings growth is likely to be more evenly distributed.
+It is good investment practice to diversify your portfolio across a range of sector, ensuring that you are not over-exposed to an one particular theme.
+We believe this is particularly important today when investing for both growth and income in US markets.

 1 The IA – fund statistics - March 2024